aleshaleksey/fansys23/06-abilities.md

 **Type**: Supernatural (S)

-**Description**: Learn 1 spell with a minimum local casting cost of 8 or higher for which you meet the prerequisites.
+**Description**: Learn 1 spell with a minimum local casting cost of 8 MP dice or higher for which you meet the prerequisites.

 **Original State**: A character with spellcasting VII can only learn spells of a minimum MP dice cost of 7 or lower.